Whether you have smoked for 1 year or 35 years, now is the perfect time to stop.

 Because depression has been linked to quitting smoking, some studies have found that hypnosis has been particularly effective in managing smoking addiction if positive suggestions about the person’s well-being are built into the therapeutic process.

-Why is hypnosis more effective than other methods of quitting smoking?
-Hypnosis is one of the many non-pharmalogical treatments for smoking cessation.
+Why is hypnosis more effective than other methods of smoking cessation?
+Hypnosis is one of the many non-pharmalogical treatments for you to stop smoking.
 If you have tried to quit smoking and failed before you might have tried patches, gum or even electronic cigarettes.
 The main reason why these things are often ineffective is because they focus primarily on addressing the physical cravings for nicotine or simply to replace the hand to mouth fixation.
 Hypnosis works by dealing with the mental aspects that influence the smoking ritual.

 Smoking addiction and the sub-conscious mind